robolobster/wikicortex/README.md

 wikicortex
 ==========

-A MediaWiki based tool to hierarchically gather your thoughts and knowledge.
+A MediaWiki based tool to hierarchically network your thoughts and knowledge.

 Knowledge is a network, it might be useful to be able to represent as such (using open source software).